Cennac2/UDPChatApp/README.md

 ```
 ### Note
 The code will be compiled inside the build folder of the project directory.
 This only works for Windows 10/11!
 (Only tested in Windows 10)
+and yes this sends raw text over the network, what a great app!